 Where are Rolex Watches Made?
 [Complete Guide to Rolex Factories]

-Like all luxury watch companies, Rolex manufactures its watches in Switzerland.
+Like most luxury watch companies, Rolex manufactures its watches in Switzerland.
 This can be seen by the small printing at the bottom of each Rolex dial, as well as most other swiss-made watches.
 On the dial, you will find the small yet important print ”Swiss Made”

 Where are Rolex watches made?

-Rolex was originally founded in 1905 as Wilsdorf and Davis and started out in London, Great Britain, but the company registered Rolex as the brand name of its watches in 1908 and became Rolex Watch Co.
+Rolex was originally founded in 1905 by Wilsdorf and Davis and started out in London, Great Britain, but the company registered Rolex as the brand name of its watches in 1908 and became Rolex Watch Co.
 Ltd. in 1915.

 Following World War 1, Rolex moved its operations to Geneva, Switzerland in order to avoid heavy taxation which was a result of poor post-war Great Britain.
 The new company was registered in 1920 as ”Montres Rolex SA”, which eventually became Rolex SA.